hmcts/draft-store/README.md

 ./gradlew bootRun
 ```

+### Consuming this service locally
+This image is available in the HMCTS azure container registry (currently private)
+Image url is: `hmcts.azurecr.io/hmcts/draft-store-service`
+See required config in: [docker-compose.yml](docker-compose.yml)

 ### Operational note
 When operating this service with live data, no one should under any circumstances view the encrypted data.
 The reason for this is because it would be considered under [Article 14 of GDPR](https://gdpr-info.eu/art-14-gdpr/) that we had commenced processing data.